 applications by communicating clearly about bug fixes, feature

-additions, and feature changes.
+additions, and feature changes in sourmash.
 Versions are tagged in a

 convention.
 From their definition: